fbpx

 Chopin saved some of his most virtuosic elements to the Scherzos (“Jokes” in Italian).
 There are almost no comical elements in this form as Chopin grasp it compared to other composers (perhaps saved for the opening of the second scherzo), but a listener can’t deny the sheer pianistic command these pieces require.
 Along with the Ballads, they occupy a respectful place in the piano repertoire as a peek of composing for the instrument.
 Chopin produced 4 Scherzos during his lifetime, and on record they are usually accompanied by other pieces.

 Ivo Pogorelich refused to add any other pieces to his demonic Scherzos cycle for Deutsche Grammophon (1998), but the short album is so impressive, there seems to be no need for additional content.
-It’s one of the pianist’s most outstanding accomplishments and his last Chopin recording to date.
+It’s one of the pianist’s most outstanding accomplishments.

 Ballades